lukasuz/Articulated-Point-NeRF/README.md

 ## ToDos:
 - [x] Fix known errors (Will do in the next couple of days, 21.12.23)
-- [ ] Add stand-alone instructions for initial kinematic model extraction based on point cloud
+- [x] Add stand-alone instructions for initial kinematic model extraction based on point cloud

 ## Acknowledgements

-This repository is partially based on [TiNeuVox](https://github.com/hustvl/TiNeuVox), [DirectVoxGO](https://github.com/sunset1995/directvoxgo), [D-NeRF](https://github.com/albertpumarola/D-NeRF).
+This repository is partially based on [TiNeuVox](https://github.com/hustvl/TiNeuVox), [DirectVoxGO](https://github.com/sunset1995/directvoxgo), and [D-NeRF](https://github.com/albertpumarola/D-NeRF).
 Thanks for their works.